usaid-cs/yesterday-i-learned/random.md

 1. [Those who have an IQ between 0 and 25 are idiots; IQs between 26 and 50 are considered imbeciles; and those who have an IQ between 51 and 70 are considered morons.](http://www.todayifoundout.com/index.php/2010/03/the-words-moron-imbecile-and-idiot-mean-different-things/)
 1. [Fuddy Duddy](https://en.wikipedia.org/wiki/Fuddy-duddy) is the name of a traditionalist.
 1. A five-decimal point latlong coordinate has a resolution of [1.1 ~ 1.4 metres](http://gis.stackexchange.com/questions/8650/measuring-accuracy-of-latitude-and-longitude).
-1. "Don vespiae hill mifas olarae me, et solaris doloreii tido".
-What the heck does that mean?
 1. A [Taser](http://richmondconfidential.org/wp-content/uploads/2010/07/X26.jpg) is a gun-shaped thing that sends electrodes into your skin.
 A [stun gun](http://static.tvtropes.org/pmwiki/pub/images/sg500s_stun_gun.jpg) is a stick that looks nothing like a gun, and shocks without sending electrodes down your butt.
-1. The German army [used methamphetamine](https://en.wikipedia.org/wiki/Methamphetamine#History.2C_society.2C_and_culture) to keep their troops awake during their blitzkrieg runs.
 1. The correct response to "You ask too much of me" is ["You are not asking enough from yourself."](https://www.reddit.com/r/GetMotivated/comments/59qvsq/image_just_joking_around_when_my_friend_dropped/)
 1. Prior to the invention of modern sanitary utensils, some tribes have [menstruation huts](http://www.reddit.com/r/askanthropology/comments/59ix76/_/) that women went to, where they medidate, goof off from work, and bury their blood.
 1. [James Cameron actually went to Mariana Trench](https://en.wikipedia.org/wiki/Mariana_Trench#Descents) in 2012.
 1. Hitler reportedly shaved that way to [obtain a good seal with the gas mask](https://www.reddit.com/r/explainlikeimfive/comments/5bagxx/eli5_why_do_some_militaries_require_men_to_be/d9mymr8/).
 1. Muslim prayer times are [accurate to the minute](http://www.muslimpro.com/en/Prayer-times-Toronto-Canada-6167865).
 Change from Toronto to Mississauga to see a one-minute difference.
 1. Want to quit, make sure [you have an exit strategy first](http://www.reddit.com/r/askreddit/comments/58iwh8/_/d90ro0u?context=1000).
-1. [The Egyptians were the first to divide the day by sixes and twelves](https://www.reddit.com/r/explainlikeimfive/comments/5a1mhf/eli5_how_did_we_decide_how_long_a_second_was/d9d5pse/?context=1000) (Eh?
-What were the Chinese doing?)
 1. [People don't like others who complain all the time.](https://www.reddit.com/r/socialskills/comments/59vdlf/15_glaring_signs_of_social_incompetence_you_want/)
 1. ["Worker"](https://news.ycombinator.com/item?id=12818361), in the UK, is a lower class of Employee, essentially contractors with indefinite contract lengths.
 1. [Allspice](https://en.wikipedia.org/wiki/Allspice) is a plant, [Hospice](https://en.wikipedia.org/wiki/Hospice) is a clinic for the chronically ill, [Old Spice](https://en.wikipedia.org/wiki/Old_Spice) is a brand of deodorant.
 1. Even when [pretending to play the piano](http://steponerehab.com/how-you-can-rewire-your-brain/), the group had motor skills improve despite not having played the piano.
 This shows the brain's mental training has the ability to change the physical properties of itself.
 1. "To draw a bow like an Olympian, draw to the eye, and then down to keep natural shoulder rolling motion." - just tried it, doesn't work.
 1. The whole ["HJKL keys are on the home row!!!!
 BETTER!!@@@"](https://blog.petrzemek.net/2016/04/06/things-about-vim-i-wish-i-knew-earlier/) argument only applies to vim users who do not use a mouse.
-1. The French Flag was entirely white [at some point](https://en.wikipedia.org/wiki/Bourbon_Restoration).
 1. [All states in the US are divided into counties, with two exceptions: Louisiana, which consists of parishes, and Alaska, which uses boroughs.](https://www.reddit.com/r/todayilearned/comments/5amvuf/til_all_states_in_the_us_are_divided_into/)
-1. Centripetal force is the force acting on the center.
-Centrifugal force is the force acting outward on the flying object.
-1. Creatine, to quote the Internet: "Holy shit, they're not wrong.
-Basically the majority of days are fine, no effects, then all of a sudden I will have a day where I am basically pissing out of my ass."
 1. To get memory protection, you need special ECC RAM.
 [Don't use Btrfs](http://superuser.com/questions/959431/how-to-fix-bit-rot-back-up-strategy) with non-ECC RAM either, because you know it'll try to recover, and recover incorrectly.
 1. Also related to ECC memory, "compared to the sea level, the rate of neutron flux is 3.5 times higher at 1.5 km (...)"
 1. [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)